Spiral Dipole Antenna

 The mechanical details of this antenna are must be followed to yield a ready to use antenna.
 A SWR meter will not provide enough information for trim tuning or feed point adjustments.
 You MUST be exact in cutting the dipole wire elements for primary frequency (and harmonics) to be correct.
 For now let’s stay with the known configuration.
 This configuration provides good results on 40, 20, 15, 10 and 6 meters, lesser output but very usable on 30, 17 and 12 meters.

-Click on the link below for the step by step instructions used by my radio club members to build the 40M to 6M spiral dipole.
+Click on the link for the step by step instructions used by my radio club members to build the 40M to 6M spiral dipole.
 This antenna consists of two spirals, BALUN and feed line.
+40 M OCF Spiral Dipole DIY Instructions

 1) Bill Petlowany, K6NO, in World Radio Magazine, March, 1998.